RWS/studio-api-docs/apiconcepts/translationmemory/doing_translation_memory_lookups.md

 >
 >Filter names must not contain spaces.

-Output the Search Results
+## Output the Search Results
---

-After executing the search, you will want to output the result (if any).
-In our simple implementation we will use a message box, which should include the following:
+After you execute the search, output the results, if any.
+In this simple implementation, use a message box that includes:

 * The hit count.
-* The source/target segments of the matching TUs that were found in the TM
+* The source and target segments of the matching TUs.
-* The match score, so that users can ascertain at a glance whether the match is of higher or lower quality.
+* The match score, so users can quickly judge the match quality.
-* The origin - this property will indicate **TM** in our example, as we are searching in a TM.
-Translators might also consult other translation providers such as online machine translation engines.
-In this case, the origin will not be a TM.
+* The origin.
+In this example, the origin is **TM** because the search runs against a TM.
+If translators also use other translation providers, such as online machine translation engines, the origin may be different.
-* The TU creation date, which helps users ascertain how up to date a particular TU is.
+* The TU creation date, which helps users see how current a TU is.

-The following code loops through the search results and compiles a string with the above mentioned information.
+The following code loops through the search results and compiles a string with the information above.

 # [C#](#tab/tabid-8)
 ```cs